-We recently sat down with the local Branson band, Prince Ivan, over a nice & healthy virtual chat which covered everything from their recent songwriting contest, Hooked, to their first full length album, The Preface.
+We recently sat down with the local Branson band, Prince Ivan, over a nice & healthy virtual chat that covered everything from their recent songwriting contest, Hooked, to their first full-length album, The Preface.

-“It was looking like a great year for tour and all of that except for one show got canceled,” Brydon explained.
+“It was looking like a great year for a tour, and all of that except for one show got canceled,” Brydon explained.
 “So that was an impact.
 We’ve definitely had to pivot and innovate our approach.
 It’s forced us to grow in ways that we know that we needed to go.
-We’re grateful to be doing as well as we are because in entertainment, a lot of people are struggling really hard.
+We’re grateful to be doing as well as we are because, in entertainment, a lot of people are struggling really hard.
 It’s a tough industry to be in right now.”

 With all of the things happening in the world today, Aaron said they wanted to create music with positive themes and encouraging messages, a point he expanded on as he told us in the interview: “We feel more of a sense of urgency to create great quality music that also has a great message.
 I think 2020 will serve as a landmark in our trajectory that we will look back on and remember that it was a large catalyst in our journey.”

-Despite the year’s challenges, Prince Ivan kept themselves busy doing several events including hosting an a American Idol style songwriting contest(Hooked), presenting virtual concerts so local high school seniors could celebrate Prom Night, and attending Springboard Music Festival West—an event they participated early September, 2020.
+Despite the year’s challenges, Prince Ivan kept themselves busy doing several events, including hosting an American Idol-style songwriting contest(Hooked), presenting virtual concerts so local high school seniors could celebrate Prom Night, and attending Springboard Music Festival West—an event they participated in early September 2020.

 Similar to Springboard, RoadNation will also be featuring Prince Ivan in a live stream along with four or five other artists.
 As Brydon explained, RoadNation is “ [A] California based company who found us online and liked our stuff and wanted to feature us on this live stream concert series.
 We’re excited about it!”